What is the Updated Law on Driving Under the Influence?

-How would I be tested for DUI, Drunk Driving, or Driving Under The Influence?
+How would I be tested for drugs or Alcohol?

-While being processed for a DUI arrest a the police station, you will need to provide at least one more breath specimen into a larger and more complex Breathalyzer machine.
-This is most often the machine that your alcohol limit reading is officially recorded on the report for future use in court to help in proving a DUI offense.
+While being processed for a DUI allegation at the police station, you will need to provide at least one more breath specimen into a larger and more complex Breathalyzer machine.
+This is most often the machine that your alcohol limit reading is officially recorded on the report for future use in court to help in proving this offense.

-What is the punishment for DUI if I get caught driving under the influence?
+What is the punishment for this offense if I get caught driving under the influence?

-Every state’s drunk driving laws will vary, but any driver who is arrested over the legal alcohol and DUI limit while driving of .08 BAC will face a license suspension of at least 12 months, and fined up to $5,000, with the potential of an Ignition Interlock Device having to be installed in your vehicle, and mandatory DUI classes.
-In some first offense DUI cases, a person could even be sent to jail for up to six months.
-What determines possible jail time, the period of suspension, and the cost of a fine and penalties will depend on the seriousness of the offense.
+Every state’s drunk driving laws will vary, but any driver who is arrested over the legal alcohol and DUI limit while driving of .08 BAC will face a license suspension of at least 12 months, and fined up to $5,000.
+This is also with the potential of an Ignition Interlock Device having to be installed in your vehicle, and mandatory alcohol/drug education classes.

 How to help ensure you don’t drink and drive and get a DUI.